Qatar's young stars thriving under pressure at Asian cup | Goal.com

 Notably, Qatar are the only country not to have a single fan at the Asian Cup 2019 in UAE.
 Obviously, blockade is the buzzword when it comes to discussing anything between UAE and Qatar.

 On the eve of the Asian Cup, there was news doing the rounds of Saoud al-Mohannadi, vice-president of the Asian Football Confederation (AFC) and the Qatar Football Association, being denied entry into the UAE.
-However, the administrative issue was resolved soon with none knowing whom to blame for the confusion.
+However, the administrative issue was resolved soon.

 On the field, it must be said that Qatar have certainly let their football do the talking.
 Mind you, this is a team whose average age is 24.87.
 The Maroons have consciously built a young team keeping the 2022 World Cup in mind.